ess-dmsc/h5cpp/README.md

-# h5cpp
-C++ wrapper for the HDF5 C-library
+# C++ wrapper for the HDF5 C-library

 *h5cpp* is a new C++ wrapper for HDF5s C-API.
-Unlike many others it strives for

-* completenes
-* independent of a particular application domain
-* support for *current* major OS platforms (Windows, Linux, OXS)
-* easy to use.

 ##Motivation

+HDF5 is a powerful binary file format.
+There is virtually nothing that cannot be stored within an HDF5 file.
+To read and write data from and to an HDF5 file you can either use the C-API or one of the wrappers for a scripting language (for Python there is for instance [h5py](http://www.h5py.org/) or [pytables](http://www.pytables.org/)).
+However, to keep their interfaces simple, many of these wrappers do not provide the full functionality HDF5 has to offer.
+If you want to use all features available the C-API is most probably the safest way to go.

+*h5cpp* wants to provide both, an easy to use modern C++ interface but at the same time give you access to the full functionality HDF5 has to offer.

 ### Complete and domain agnostic